livewire/docs/pages/quickstart.md

 counter.blade.php
 ```html
 <div style="text-align: center">

     <button wire:click="increment">+</button>

     <h1>{{ $count }}</h1>

     <button wire:click="decrement">-</button>

 </div>
 ```
 </div></div>

 ## View it in the browser

-Now reload the page in the browser, you should see the `Counter` component rendered.
+Now reload the page in the browser, you should see the `counter` component rendered.
 If you click the "+" or "-" button, the page should automatically update without a page reload.
 Magic.